 The two most valuable types of premise liability cases are spinal nerve injuries and disc and other spinal injuries with median verdicts of $162,000 and $185,000, respectively.

-- Take a look premises liability verdict data from Maryland
+- Look at premises liability verdict data from Maryland